 QB Deshaun Watson, CLE - Gamble (high risk)

 After a steady first three games (280/2, 292/1, and 269/2), Watson passed for over 300 yards in 10 of his next 13 starts while producing six impact games (30.45, 35.35, 34.80, 36.30, 31.00, and 30.45 fantasy points).
 His finish over the final seven games (207.50 fantasy points) pushed him to fifth in quarterback scoring in four-point passing touchdown leagues.

 Watson set career-high in completions (382), completion rate (70.2), pass attempts (544), passing downs (33), and yards per pass attempt (8.9).
 He completed 69 passes over 20 yards, with 11 of those plays gaining 40 yards or more.
 Watson continues to help fantasy teams with his ability to run (90/444/3).

 Fantasy Outlook: Watson is a stud, and he makes the players around him better.
 The cloudiness with his off-the-field issue continues to depress his fantasy value.
 He lost another top wide receiver while adding only backend pieces at wideout and tight end.
 I don't expect him to play another game in Houston, and a suspension could be on the way.
 For now, I'll place Watson in the avoid column until there is some clarity on his situation.

-RB Mark Ingram, HOU - Over the Hill (decreased production)
+RB Mark Ingram, NO - Over the Hill (decreased production)